NguyenKhoa311/insta-followers-following-scrape/README.md

-# 📱 Instagram Followers/Following Data Extractor
+# 📱 Instagram Followers/Following Data Scraper

 A Python script that helps you extract and save data about your(friends) Instagram followers and following lists using browser automation and network request interception.